 I am a Ph.D.
 Candidate at Harvard Business School, where I study organizational theory, strategy, and innovation.
-I examine how corporate strategies influence and are influenced by a variety of beliefs and values people share in and outside of organizations.
+I examine how corporate strategies influence and are influenced by a variety of beliefs and values people co-create in and outside of organizations.
 My recent research explores how nationalistic ideology can leave a lasting influence in the organization and affect its strategy formation processes and outcomes.

 I earned a B.A. in Social Studies from Wesleyan University, where I studied economics, government, modern history, and philosophy.
 Before joining HBS, I worked as a research assistant to Professor Ikujiro Nonaka at Hitotsubashi University’s Graduate School of International Corporate Strategy in Japan.